ovotech/gitoops/docs/blog_post.md

 - The lack of production branch protections on a repository with a production continuous deployment pipeline could allow anyone with write access to the repository to deploy malicious changes to production.

-- The lack of branch-based access controls for secrets in CI/CD systems like CircleCI and, historically, [GitHub Actions](https://github.blog/changelog/2020-12-15-github-actions-environments-environment-protection-rules-and-environment-secrets-beta/), means that an un-trusted (un-reviewed) feature branch may have access to production secrets when running a build in a pull request context.
+- The lack of branch-based access controls for secrets in CI/CD systems like CircleCI and, historically, [GitHub Actions](https://github.blog/changelog/2020-12-15-github-actions-environments-environment-protection-rules-and-environment-secrets-beta/), means that an untrusted (unreviewed) feature branch may have access to production secrets when running a build in a pull request context.

-- Running a Terraform production _plan_ on an untrusted (un-reviewed) feature branch may give untrusted infrastructure code and Terraform providers [access to production and production secrets](https://alex.kaskaso.li/post/terraform-plan-rce).
+- Running a Terraform production _plan_ on an untrusted (unreviewed) feature branch may give untrusted infrastructure code and Terraform providers [access to production and production secrets](https://alex.kaskaso.li/post/terraform-plan-rce).

 - An excessive number of administrators on a critical repository can increase the chances of branch protections being disabled to enable an attack via CI/CD pipelines.